Evolution Lesson Plan/Activity for Middle School

 - Identify and understand the various elements of natural selection.

-- Understand that changes in the environment affects the survival of a species.
+- Understand that changes in the environment affect the survival of a species.

 - Determine whether chance plays a role in natural selection